 There are many perks to a 50/50 custody schedule.
 It allows your child to develop close bonds with both parents (essential to their emotional well-being), ensures more equality in parenting responsibility and could even benefit your wallet.

 It can be tricky to find the right schedule for you and your little ones.
-With built-in 50/50 custody schedule templates and options for customization, a co-parenting app like Custody X Change could help you build the best schedule for your family.
+With built-in 50/50 custody schedule templates and options for customization, a co-parenting app could help you build the best schedule for your family.

 Keep reading for our list of typical schedules for 50/50 custody and things to consider when choosing a schedule.